interlay/interbtc-ui-icons/README.md

-# interbtc-ui-icons
+# InterBTC UI icons

-InterBTC UI icons
+Icon set for use with InterBTC api